Symphony of a Thousand

 GPU Synthesis With Massively Parallel Oscillators

 In the last few years, there has been an increasing interest in GPU DSP research.
 While the GPU brings highly parallel processing to the mix, the problems in implementing the real-time requirements and data flow of a GPU audio pipeline are well known.
-However, one aspect that remains challenging is finding the GPU "killer apps" for audio: desirable use cases where the GPU really shines and outclasses a classical CPU implementation for the everyday musician.
+There are other challenges that stand out, such as the complexities of running GPU apps on consumer hardware, as well as identifying "killer apps" for GPU audio: desirable use cases where the GPU really shines and outclasses a classical CPU implementation for the everyday musician.

 The usual real-time challenges such as CPU-GPU copying, latency and buffering are addressed, and more hands-on issues such as interopability with 3D graphics running on the same GPU as well as real-time scheduling and persistent kernels will be covered as well as needed.

-We purposely target lower-end hardware (such as NVIDIA Tegra) to explore the feasibility of a GPU synthesizer on consumer hardware, but also to enable a possible path towards a standalone "GPU hardware synthesizer" in the future.
+We purposely target lower-end hardware to explore the feasibility of a GPU synthesizer on consumer hardware, and to possibly enable a path towards a more extensive standalone "GPU hardware synthesizer" in the future.

 Cecill Etheredge